 The restricted portion of the District's net position represents resources that are subject to external restrictions on how they may be used.
-The remaining balance of unrestricted net position may be used to meet the District's other obligations.

 The District's net position decreased during the most recent fiscal year.
 The majority of the decrease represents the extent to which the cost of operations and depreciation expense exceeded ongoing program revenues.